-Rapid antigen detection by immunofluorescence and EIA is available, with reported sensitivities of 75% to 95%.
+Rapid antigen detection by immunofluorescence and enzyme immunoassay is available, with reported sensitivities of 75% to 95%.

 Serological testing can also be performed, but is time-consuming.

-Multiplex PCR assays have become available that permit detection of a number of respiratory viruses with reported sensitivities of 95% to 100%, with excellent specificity.
+Multiplex polymerase chain reaction assays have become available that permit detection of a number of respiratory viruses with reported sensitivities of 95% to 100%, with excellent specificity.

 Use of this content is subject to our disclaimer